rticommunity/connextdds-py/docs/source/participant.rst

 ~~~~~~~~~~~~~~~~~

 *DomainParticipants* are the focal point for creating, destroying, and managing
-other *Connext DDS* objects.
+other *Connext* objects.
 A DDS domain is a logical network of applications:
 only applications that belong to the same DDS domain may communicate using
-*Connext DDS*.
+*Connext*.
 A DDS domain is identified by a unique integer value known as a
 domain ID.
 An application participates in a DDS domain by creating a
 *DomainParticipant* for that domain ID.